What does Documents and Data mean on iPhone?

 When an app is offloaded, its icon will be greyed out on your app screen (or it will have a cloud icon next to its name).
 If you tap the icon, the app will reinstall, and you can use it as if it had always been there.
 Smart, right?

-Part 5: Backup Files iPhone
+Part 5: Backup and Delete iPhone Files

 This article wouldn't be complete without mentioning backing up your iPhone data.
 The absolute best thing you can do when considering making space on your iPhone is backing up data to your computer, making sure you don't lose important information before deleting it from your iPhone.